-While the number of protein-coding genes is similar across all three organisms, the number of pseudogenes and consistently annotated ncRNAs greatly differ (Fig. 2).
-The human genome has ~11,000 pseudogenes, which is ~12X and ~100X more than the worm and fly; about 15% of these are transcribed (Suppl.).
-There are comparable numbers of tRNAs in humans and worms but about half as many in fly.
-While the number of lncRNAs in human is more than an order of magnitude greater than in either worms or flies, the fractional genomic coverage in all three species is, in fact, similar.
-Finally, humans have at least 5-fold more miRNAs, snoRNAs and snRNAs as compared to worm or fly.

-Expression Clustering & Stage Alignment

-As a first step of our comparative analysis, we built co-expression modules (Fig. 3), which extends the link analysis of Kim et al.\cite{12934013}.
-To detect them consistently across the three species, we combined within-species coexpression relationships and across-species orthology relationships.
-We then searched for densely connected subgraphs in this multilayer cross-species network, using simulated annealing\cite{17813860,15601068} (Suppl.).
-Some modules are dominated by genes from a single species, whereas others contain genes from two or all three species.
+Given the uniformly processed nature of the dataset and annotation, we were able to compare consistently across organisms and integrate across data types.
+First, we built co-expression modules (Fig. 3), extending earlier analysis\cite{12934013}.
+To detect them consistently across the three species, we combined across-species orthology and within-species coexpression relationships.
+We then searched for dense subgraphs (modules) in the resulting multilayer network, using simulated annealing\cite{17813860,15601068}.
+Some modules are dominated by one species, whereas others contain genes from two or three.
 As expected, the modules with genes from multiple species are enriched in orthologs.
-Moreover, a comprehensive phylogenetic analysis (Fig. S2, Suppl.) shows that the genes in these modules are more preserved across 56 animal species.
-To focus on the cross-species conserved functions, we restricted the clustering to just orthologs, arriving at 16 modules with >10 orthologous triplets; these conserved modules are enriched in a variety of GO categories, ranging from morphogenesis to chromatin remodeling (Fig. 3a, Table S2, Files).
+A phylogenetic analysis shows that the genes in the modules are more preserved across 56 animal species (Fig XXX, S2).
+To focus on the cross-species conserved functions, we restricted the clustering to orthologs, arriving at 16 conserved modules, which are enriched in a variety of functions, ranging from morphogenesis to chromatin remodeling (Fig. 3a, Table S2).
+Finally, we annotated many TARs based on correlating their expression profiles with the modules (Fig. ED5).

-In addition to clustering genes, we compared the expression profiles of orthologous genes to look for shared patterns and used this to align the developmental stages in worm and fly (Fig. 3b, ED4, Suppl., Files).
-Specifically, for every worm and fly developmental stage, we identified stage-associated genes, i.e. genes highly expressed at a particular stage but not across all stages.
+In addition to clustering genes, we used expression profiles of orthologous genes to align the developmental stages in worm and fly (Fig. 3b, ED4).
+Specifically, for every developmental stage, we identified stage-associated genes, i.e. genes highly expressed at a particular stage but not across all stages.
 We then counted the number of orthologous pairs amongst these stage-associated genes for each possible worm-and-fly stage correspondence, aligning stages by the significance of the overlap.
 Strikingly, worm stages map to two sets of fly stages (Fig. 3b).
-In the first set, worm development matches in the expected one-to-one fashion to the fly (i.e. embryos-to-embryos, larvae-to-larvae, etc).
-In the second set, worm late embryonic stages match to fly pupal stages, suggesting a shared expression program between embryogenesis and metamorphosis.
+First, they match in the expected one-to-one fashion to the fly (i.e. embryos-to-embryos, larvae-to-larvae, etc).
+However, worm late embryonic stages also match to fly pupal stages, suggesting a shared expression program between embryogenesis and metamorphosis.
 The ~50 genes involved in this dual-stage mapping are enriched in functions such as ion transport and cation-channel activity (Table S2).